 BYOD has been limited to only allow access to Internet and other web-based technologies (such as E-Mail / VLE and other online information portals).
 Access to file shares (such as network drives) are not permitted and controls are in place to prevent it.

 Users may access files and applications via the College’s remote access facility.
 This is provided via a secure VDI (Virtual Desktop Infrastructure) system which is highly encrypted and secured.
+This is protected via Multi-Factor Authentication.

 Data Security